 At one point we took EVERYTHING out of the girls’ bedroom, including stuffed animals, and washed it all because we didn’t know what was causing the reactions!
 That wasn’t fun.
 Anyway… back to the thrift shop…

 If you have sensitive skin you not only have to be careful wearing used cloths but you have to be extra careful with your laundry products.
-I’ve had to throw away several full bottles of detergent in the past because someone in the family would break out when I started using it.
-But all® Free Clear detergent is the #1 detergent recommended by Dermatologists, Allergists, and Pediatricians for Sensitive Skin.
+I’ve had to throw away several full bottles of detergent in the past because someone in the family would break out when I started using it. all® Free Clear detergent is the laundry detergent that I’m recommending today.

 Personally, I like that it doesn’t have a scent.
 I’m very sensitive to strong perfume or floral scents.
 I end up sneezing and sniffing all day.
 But it does get rid of those thrift store “scents” that I’m sure you have encountered.